jpap19/CICD-END-TO-END-Project/README.md

 <br />
 <br />

-In order for our role modification to take effect, we need to retart the codedeploy agent service on our virtual machine by running the command "sudo service codedeploy-agent restart"
+In order for our role modification to take effect, we need to restart the codedeploy agent service on our virtual machine by running the command "sudo service codedeploy-agent restart"

 5.3.2 Code deploy agent running after service restart, following the role attached to our virtual machine ec2.
 <img src="https://github.com/jpap19/CICD-END-TO-END-Project/blob/main/Screenshots/AgentRestartOnEc2after%20role%20attached.png" height="150%" width="150%" alt="CICD-END-TO-END-Project"/>